revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 <blockquote>
  There are 2 types of exceptions

-- **Checked Exception(java.lang.Exception)** -> This exception forces the progarmmer to handle it at the compile time itself, until the programmer handles it, compiler wont allow to run.
-Some of Checked exceptions are FileNotFoundException, ClassNotFoundException,MethodNotFoundException, SQLException, etc.,
+- **Checked Exception(java.lang.Exception)** -> This exception forces the programmer to handle it at the compile time itself, until the programmer handles it, the compiler won’t allow it to run.
+Some of the Checked exceptions are FileNotFoundException, ClassNotFoundException,MethodNotFoundException, SQLException, etc.,

-- **Unchecked Exceptions(java.lang.RuntimeException)** -> These exceptions occurs at a run time, it is upto programmer whether he wants to handle this or not, if he doesnt handle it, it will lead to abnormal termination.
-Some of unchecked exceptions are ArithmeticException, NullPointerException,ArrayIndexOutOfBoundException, etc.,
+- **Unchecked Exceptions(java.lang.RuntimeException)** -> These exceptions occur at a run time, it is up to the programmer whether he wants to handle this or not, if he doesn’t handle it, it will lead to abnormal termination.
+Some of the unchecked exceptions are ArithmeticException, NullPointerException,ArrayIndexOutOfBoundException, etc.,

 </blockquote>
 </details>